itsays-zqc/my-website/docs/examples/Active_Device/MOD/MOD.md

 ```

-​	You can use the following program to set up the title and style of the picture.
+​You can use the following program to set up the title and style of the picture.

 ```python
 fontsize = 20